Nikitsatsiki/data-ber-10-19/module-2_projects/visualizing-real-world-data-project/your-code/README.md

 It is a csv-Datafile from Kaggle.<br/>
 While selecting data, it was important to us, that we get numerical data, in order to be able to visualize our findings. <br/>
 **Apartment rental offers in Germany:** <br/>
-This Dataset is a Webscraping of the URL 'www.immobilienscount24.de', which was done on three different days over a timespan of 1,5 years.<br/>
+This Dataset is a Webscraping of the URL 'www.immobilienscount24.de', which was done on three different days over a time span of 1,5 years.<br/>
 This dataset has the following columns: <br/>
 * regio1
 * serviceCharge